radifar/PyPLIF-HIPPOS/docs/source/installation.rst

 can choose either Anaconda or Miniconda.
 If you never used Conda before then most likely Miniconda is more suitable for you.

-After you installed Conda in your machine, install HIPPOS using the following command:
+After you installed Conda in your machine, it is highly recommended to create new environment and activate it first:

+|  ``conda create -n hippos-env``
+|  ``conda activate hippos-env``

+then install HIPPOS using the following command:

 ``conda install -c conda-forge pyplif-hippos``